2 cups yam flour

 Pounded yam is a popular African dish similar to mashed potatoes but heavier.
 Pounded Yam is very smooth and tasty.
-It is often eaten with vegetable soup.
+It is often eaten with Egusi soup.
 Yam, which is widely available, is boiled and pounded into a smooth mash.
-You’ll most likely find people eating pounded yam with Egusi, Banga, Ogbono or some other meal.
+You’ll most likely find people eating pounded yam with Egusi, Banga, Ogbono, or some other meal.

 How to Make Pounded Yam:

 - Peel the skins off the yams and slice them into about ½ inch thickness.

 - Rinse and place the yams in a pot and add enough water to the level of the yams.
 Rinse about once or twice till you get clear water.

 - Cover and cook the yams for about 30 minutes, checking every 10 minutes or thereabout until the yams are fork tender.